TexTailor: Inference-Time Textual Guidance Tailoring for Multimodal Diffusion Transformers: Methodology

-We propose a straightforward, training-free method to enhance text-visual interactions within blocks by capitalizing on their pivotal roles.
-Specifically, we enhance the hidden states of textual conditions in these vital blocks $\mathcal{V}$ by a factor of $\lambda(l)$:
+We propose a straightforward, training-free method to tailor text-visual interactions within blocks by capitalizing on their pivotal roles, which is highlighted in the yellow boxes in Fig.~\ref{fig:analysis_overall}(bottom panel).
+Specifically, we enhance the hidden states of textual conditions in these vital blocks $\mathcal{S}=\{s_1, s_2, \ldots, s_m\}$ by a factor of $\lambda(l)$ using the following equation:

-where $\boldsymbol{c}^{(l)}$ denotes the original textual hidden states of block $l$ and $\odot$ is element-wise multiplication. $\lambda(l)$ can be a constant or a block-dependent function.
+where $\boldsymbol{c}^{(l)}$ is the original textual hidden states of block $l$ and $\odot$ is element-wise multiplication. $\lambda(l)$ can be a constant or a block-dependent function. $M$ is a binary mask that denotes corresponding indices of enhanced textual tokens.

+\myparagraph{Full sentence tailoring.} Formally, we set $M$ to be a full one vector to tailor the entire textual condition.
+The equation becomes $\boldsymbol{c}_{enh}^{(l)} =\lambda(l) \odot \boldsymbol{c}^{(l)}$, which is suitable for all prompts.
+Full sentence tailoring can avoid the problem of difficulty locating the specific token indices, such as complex prompts containing multiple attributes, which cannot obtain an accurate mask $M$ for token-level tailoring.

-\textbf{Token-level Enhancement.} To further improve the semantic understanding capability of certain blocks on specific attributes, we introduce token-level enhancement to amplify key textual tokens.
-As shown in Fig.~\ref{fig:token_atten}, such an operation ensures that critical semantic attributes receive greater emphasis.
-Formally, let $M$ denote the corresponding indices of enhanced textual tokens, we perform:
+\myparagraph{Token-level tailoring.} To further improve the semantic understanding capability of certain blocks on specific attributes, we introduce token-level enhancement to amplify key textual tokens.
+As shown in Fig.~\ref{fig:token_atten}, we can determine the mask $M$ by locating the token indices of the target phrases within the tokenized prompt.
+Such an operation ensures that critical semantic attributes receive greater emphasis.
+Specifically, some attributes, such as ``color'', ``shape'', and ``count'', are easy to locate the corresponding mask $M$, on which we conduct token-level tailoring experiments.
+Thus, this allows for a better understanding of textual conditions, emphasizing key semantic attributes within the model.